PHIL1HB. Phil HBSI Pillar

 PHIL492.
 Internship in Philosophy

-Experiental learning designed to apply the principles of philosophy.
+Experiential learning designed to apply the principles of philosophy.
 Prerequisite: A minimum cumulative GPA of 2.5 is required to enroll.
 1-18 credits.
-Fulfils General Education Goal 14.

 PHIL495.
 Special Topics